top of page

 Mat.
 4:8-10 (ESV) Again, the devil took him to a very high mountain and showed him all the kingdoms of the world and their glory.
 (9) And he said to him, “All these I will give you, if you will fall down and worship me.”
 (10) Then Jesus said to him, “Be gone, Satan!
 For it is written, “‘You shall worship the Lord your God and him only shall you serve.’”
 (Emphasis added)

 Christ rejected every opportunity for sinful gain, power, or advancement in this age.
 We, like Christ, must also wait on our God to commence His Kingdom.
-Upon our resurrection and conversion, will be when our place and position will likely be revealed to us.
+Upon our resurrection and conversion, our place and position will likely be revealed to us.
 Even Christ said to the mother and her two sons born to Zebedee that to sit at his right and his left hand is not his to give, but to those for whom it was prepared by his Father (Mat.
 20:20-23).

 Rev. 14:12 ESV Here is a call for the endurance of the saints, those who keep the commandments of God and their faith in Jesus.
 (Emphasis added)